tc39/notes/es9/2018-03/mar-20.md

 We should explore the space of trying to make cycles work.

-DH: i think this is definitly open for discuss
+DH: I think this is definitly open for discuss

-LCK: Domenic and Georg raised this in PR #916, it's definitely going to need more work.
+LCK: Domenic and George raised this in PR #916, it's definitely going to need more work.
 Once we talk face to face at the next WebAssembly meeting we will have a chance to clarify it and then I can present it for the next TC39 meeting.

+#### Conclusion/Resolution

+- Nothing Recorded

 ## 10.i.i Update on improved TC39 documentation efforts